needle-mirror/com.unity.netcode/Runtime/SourceGenerators/Source~/Documentation/code-gen-spec.md

 #### Notes about unsupported basic types:
 - `char` is not supported (for various reasons).
-- `double` is not supported (missing, no real reason at that point)
 ### COMPOSITE FIELDS AND TYPE HIERARCHIES
 If the serialized type (ICommand, IRpcCommand, IComponent, IBufferElement) contains a field that is a struct, the field type hierarchy is recursively traversed and fields collected for serialization.